The Performer's Role

 “No satisfaction whatever at any time,” she cried out passionately.
 “There is only a divine dissatisfaction, a blessed unrest that keeps us marching and makes us more alive than the others.”

-Years later, Zadie smith would write in her essay “Fail Better” that we must “resign yourself to the lifelong sadness that comes from never being satisfied.”
+Years later, Zadie smith would write in her essay “Fail Better” that you must “resign yourself to the lifelong sadness that comes from never being satisfied.”

 At first glance, these statements seem hopeless.
 Divine dissatisfaction.
 Lifelong sadness.
 I must confess…life as a composer does feel that way.